mccright/PythonStuff/README.md

 # PythonStuff:
 ## Some Python code that I tend to copy & morph

+### minpyver
 * '[minpyver.py](https://github.com/mccright/PythonStuff/blob/main/minpyver.py)' - In some situations it is important to use a very specific Python version.
   Yes, it might be better to just add:
 ```python
 if sys.version_info < (3, 7):
     raise Exception("Use only with Python 3.7 or higher")
 ```

+### stringSearch
+* This is a harness for evaluating the contents of files (in a directory and all child directories) using a collection of your own regex's.
+If you need specialized secrets-hunting utilities, see TruffleHog: [https://github.com/dxa4481/truffleHog](https://github.com/dxa4481/truffleHog) or Burp Suite Extension [SecretFinder](https://github.com/m4ll0k/SecretFinder/blob/master/BurpSuite-SecretFinder/SecretFinder.py).
+I used ideas & code from both of them in this string search utility.

+### simpleAPIClient [REST]
 * [Postman](https://www.postman.com/downloads/) is great for most use cases, but I still sometimes need to poke at a simple API that accepts a POST with a secret in the POST data when my code is not working as expected.
 Here is a simple model for starting this kind of work in: [https://github.com/mccright/PythonStuff/tree/main/simplePOST2API](https://github.com/mccright/PythonStuff/tree/main/simplePOST2API)
 ```python
 (env) C:\temp\prob>python simpleAPIClient.py --help